 Lab studies show that grass-fed beef contains much higher levels of omega-3s and other beneficial fats, and this is one reason people are choosing our grass-fed option.
 Trouble is,

 almost all other grass-fed beef on the market today has only been aged a little – or not at all – because it’s not fat enough for anything else.
 This is why some people are turned off

 The Angus and Shorthorn breeding of our cattle, plus our rich, grass-based feeding program, means that Pure Island grass-fed beef has sufficient beneficial fat content

-to allow full dry aging of 21 to 30 days.
+to allow full dry aging of up to 30 days.
 You won’t find this in most other grass-fed beef and it makes all the difference.